patricnilackshan/patricnilackshan/README.md

 - 💞️ I’m looking to collaborate on projects related to gaming, technology, or software development.
 - 📫 How to reach me pnilackshan@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I've completed nearly 200 computer games and enjoy exploring technology by finding and utilizing its potential vulnerabilities.
-I'm skilled in repairing computers and gadgets, and proficient in Conda, Docker, Git, Markdown, Python, C++, Java, and JavaScript.
+I'm skilled in repairing computers and gadgets, and proficient in Conda, Docker, Git, Markdown, Google Dorking, Python, C++, Java, and JavaScript.